 Microsoft Visual C++ 2015-2019 Redistributable (x64) >= 14.27.29112(download it here)

-If you installed True-Q™ in the develop or editable mode, you can update your local copy using:
+If you installed True-Q™ in the develop or editable mode, then you only need to update your local copy:

 python setup.py update